Samsung/tizen-docs/docs/application/web/guides/multimedia/radio.md

    }
    ```

 3. To scan all available radio channels, use the `scanStart()` method of the `FMRadioManager` interface.
 This method is available only in the `READY` state.
-During scanning, the state is changed to `SCANNING`.
+During scanning, the state is changed to `SCANNING`:

    ```
    var radioScanCallback = {